zecoj/fang-hacks-internal/README.md

  - RTSP stream [OSD manipulation](https://github.com/samtap/fang-hacks/wiki/Controlling-the-text-overlay).
  - A script controls the IR filter
  - Config update via text file on microsd card
+ - [not a bug] all Xiaomi cloud apps are removed rendering all original cloud functions broken.
+You can return to factory state by flash-erase the /dev/mtd4 partition: ```/usr/sbin/flash_eraseall -j -q /dev/mtd4```

 ## DISCLAIMER
 While this has been tested fairly extensively, I shall hold no responsibility if this brick your camera or kill your cat.